Master of Divinity

 Master of Divinity (MDiv)

-Building on the foundational core of the 36-credit MABS program, the MDiv degree is a comprehensive, 72-credit master ’s-level program focused on strengthening leaders for biblical ministry.
+Building on the foundational core of the 36-credit MABS program, the MDiv degree is a comprehensive, 72-credit master’s program focused on strengthening leaders for biblical ministry.
 It includes studying the biblical languages and practical ministry areas, including teaching, preaching, pastoral care, counseling, leadership, and administration.
 The program concludes with a capstone project that empowers you to apply your education in biblical studies to a ministry project with real-world impact, built for your calling and context.

-Summary
+Program Summary

 • 72 credits